Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

-Colorado may be known for its world-class skiing, but Colorado’s hot springs are a draw for many.
-The state’s geothermic wealth can be seen in the names of its townships: Glenwood Springs, Colorado Springs, Steamboat Springs, Pagosa Springs and more.
+Situated in Colorado’s Rocky Mountains is a geothermic wealth of hot springs pools and resorts.
+The state’s affinity for hot springs resorts can be seen in the names of its townships: Glenwood Springs, Colorado Springs, Steamboat Springs, Pagosa Springs and more.

 Wiesbaden Hot Springs, Ouray, Colorado